Festo-se/cyclonedx-editor-validator/docs/source/usage/set.rst

         {
             "id": {
                 # Could be any one of the identifying properties in CycloneDX.
-                # Multiple identifiers are not allowed (with the special exception of name,
+                # Multiple identifiers are not allowed (except name, group, and version/version-range,
-                # group and version/version-range which are only valid together)
+                # which are only valid together).
                 "cpe": "CPE of target component goes here"
-                # Regex is opt-in; supported for cpe, purl and name (see Regex section):
-                # "cpePattern": "cpe:/a:example:.*"
-                # "name": {"regex": "my-component.*"}
-                # name regex additionally allows group and version companions:
-                # "namePattern": "web-.*", "group": {"regex": "org\\..*"}, "version-range": "vers:generic/*"
+                # For regex matching, use namePattern, purl-pattern, or cpePattern,
+                # or the longer form: {"name": {"regex": "..."}}, {"purl": {"regex": "..."}}
+                # See "Target components" section above for complete regex details.
             },
             "set": {
                 # Sets a simple property